 With today’s tech, we can make a better meeting. a Bluetooth microphone at the podium, a condenser microphone in the crowd, and you have decent audio.
 There are still delays but the audio quality is drastically improved.

-Even if your attendees aren’t being paid, it might be stated that the message you are trying to produce via your meeting is being dampened by the lack of technical setup.
-Perhaps, you are trying to run a volunteer meeting where gaining membership or support is the key behind the meeting, and that desire is lessened by your prospects because it seems unprofessional.
+Even if your attendees aren’t being paid, it might be stated that the lack of technical setup is dampening the message you are trying to produce via your meeting.
+Perhaps you are trying to run a volunteer meeting where gaining membership or support is the key behind the meeting, and that desire is lessened by your prospects because it seems unprofessional.
 Or maybe it just is a pain in the butt that could have been avoided.
 In any case, always try, if possible, to do a dry run before the meeting to ensure the meeting’s success.

 Set ground rules